 Shavuot, which means “weeks,” comes seven weeks after Passover, a period known as the Omer.
 On the Jewish calendar, Shavuot is the one of the three pilgrimage festivals, special holidays when families would travel to the Temple.
-The other two are Sukkot the in autumn and Passover in the spring.
+The other two are Sukkot the in autumn and Pesach in the spring.

 Modern day celebrations don’t include a trek to the site of the ancient Temple, instead they tie in to the summer season and enjoying the outdoors.
 Whether you're used to observing Shavuot or ready to celebrate for the first time, scroll down for a few easy, new-to-your family traditions.